harlecin/hugo-site/content/post/phaser.md

 After dabbling a bit with different `phaser` tutorials I bought the book 'Make 2d Games in Javascript with Phaser' by Thomas Palef to learn how to create games in a more professional manner.
 Thomas' book is really amazing, he takes you all the way from the very basics to a fully functional game that also works on mobile.
 He also includes additional game templates that you can easily customize.
 Worth every cent in my mind, really a very good resource.
 I have no affiliation whatsoever, just a very happy customer.
 You can buy his book [here](https://thomaspalef.gumroad.com/l/make-2d-games)

 Below you can find a slightly modded match-3 game using Thomas' template code.
-I plan to extend it in the future and include additional mechanics, but I think it is very fun already in this simple version:
+I plan to extend it in the future and include additional mechanics, but I think it is very fun already in this simple version.

+Get at least 3 hearts of the same color next to each other.
+You have 10 moves in total to get as many points as possible :)

 <head>
 <meta charset="utf-8" />